Idenary/idenary.com/README.md

 https://Idenary.com is a fresh game and art project built upon Idena.
 We compete for the "sign in with Idena" contest.
 Feel free to start and watch this repo to show your support!

+Idena official website is to be found at https://idena.io/

 ## Benefits for Idena

 We hope our little experiment will show that an identity centric solution like Idena is not limited to serious issues like voting and governance.